NHSDigital/nia-patient-switching-standard-adaptor/README.md

 The contents of this repository are protected by Crown Copyright (C).

 ## Performance
 The performance of PS Adaptor was tested with JMeter tool.
+The use case that was used was the simulation of the patient transfer request where we were sending Ehr records data to PS Adaptor which was expected to create a bundle of it.
+We were looking to observe how PS Adaptor can handle heavy workfload and what were the utilization of CPU and memory during such an activity.

 There was a series of tests run with the following setup and parameters:
-- PS Adaptor is run in ECS AWS environment with 4 CPUs and 16 GB memory.
+- PS Adaptor was run in ECS AWS environment with 4 CPUs and 16 GB memory.
+- MHS Adaptor was run in ECS AWS environment with 4 CPUs and 16 GB memory.
 - For the message queue mq.m5.xlarge host type was used
 - RDS DB host type was set to db.t3.xlarge